Chicken à la King – A Creamy Classic Worth Reviving

 • 2 tbsp all-purpose flour

-• ½ cup milk (or cream for a richer sauce)
+• ½ cup whole milk or light cream

 • ¼ tsp black pepper

-• Optional: 1 tbsp sherry or lemon juice
+• Optional: 1 tbsp dry sherry or 1 tbsp lemon juice

-• Toast, puff pastry shells, or rice for serving
+• For serving: toast, puff pastry shells, rice, or biscuits

 Chicken à la King served in a golden puff pastry shell with creamy sauce, peas, mushrooms, and carrots.